Winter Closure

 Although it bears the date July 4, 1776, the Declaration was signed over the course of several weeks, with the earliest signatures made on August 2, 1776, by members of the Continental Congress who were present that day.
 A total of 56 delegates eventually signed the document.

-Our copy is one of the original Declarations of Independence, which was printed before the official handwritten copy on display in the National Archives was signed.
-It is also the first copy of any of the Declarations to have a signature.
+Our copy is one of the original Declarations of Independence, printed before the official handwritten copy on display in the National Archives was signed.
+It is also the first copy of any Declaration to have a signature.

-A broadside is a single sheet of paper that has printing on only one side, usually created for public display.
-A broadside provides information, commentary, proclamations, or other announcements.
+A broadside is a single sheet of paper with printing on only one side, usually created for public display.
+It provides information, commentary, proclamations, or other announcements.
 Though they may also have been circulated by hand, broadsides were often posted in town squares or other high-traffic areas.

 The chamber built for the Declaration of Independence’s display was constructed specifically to keep the Declaration in the best condition possible.
 The lights are very dim, and the case has its own temperature and humidity control.
 Curators can monitor the lighting, temperature, and humidity to ensure the document’s safety.

-The whereabouts of this broadside are unknown until 1941 when a private collector offered it for sale for $750.
+The whereabouts of this broadside were unknown until 1941, when a private collector offered it for sale for $750.
 The Newman Family eventually acquired the broadside.
-It was displayed on a wall in their home two blocks from here for over 60 years until it was gifted to Washington University Libraries in 2015.
+It was displayed on a wall in their home two blocks from here for over 60 years until it was gifted to WashU Libraries in 2015.

 Visiting the Declaration of Independence FAQ